Are you a new mom looking for the best exercises to help you bounce back?

 Naturally, there will be a curve in your lower back when you are lying down or standing against the wall.

-Not only will this exercise help to activate your core, glutes, and pelvic floor, but it will help to restore the anatomic alignment of your pelvis.
+Not only will this exercise help to activate your transverse abdominis muscles, glutes, and pelvic floor, but it will help to restore the anatomic alignment of your pelvis.

-Because during pregnancy your gravid uterus, shifts your center of gravity forward which tilts your pelvis anteriorly, creating what we call “mom posture.”
+During pregnancy, your gravid uterus shifts your center of gravity forward.
+This tilts your pelvis anteriorly, creating what we call “mom posture.”

-We want to reverse that as anterior pelvic tilt can manifest as back pain.
+We want to reverse this as anterior pelvic tilt can manifest as low back pain.
 I go over more details in Postpartum Back Pain: What To Do About It.

 Glute Bridge